 \subsection{Double Control Reader}

-To make a sufficient interaction between the strategy and dialog history, the \textbf{DCR} develops the context-to-strategy flow and strategy-to-context flow.
-Specifically, the context-to-strategy flow signifies that the model can leverage the context information to select a context-related strategy.
-And the strategy-to-context flow signifies that the model can focus on the strategy-related context and thus generate the strategy-constrain response.
+To make a sufficient interaction between the strategy and the dialog history, the \textbf{DCR} develops a context-to-strategy flow and a strategy-to-context flow.
+Specifically, the context-to-strategy flow indicates that the model can leverage the context information to select a context-related strategy; the strategy-to-context flow indicates that the model can focus on the strategy-related context {in the encoding phase} and thus generate the strategy-constrained response.

-Motivated by \cite{DBLP:conf/aaai/ZhouHZZL18}, the read gates are adopted to control the information of flows, as:
+Motivated by \cite{DBLP:conf/aaai/ZhouHZZL18}, the read gates are adopted to control the information of flows: